bersogga/terraform-azurerm-function-app-consumption/README.md

 The name of the storage account created for the function app.

 ### storage_account_connection_string
-The primart connection string to the storage account created for the function app.
+The primary connection string to the storage account created for the function app.

+### storage_account_primary_access_key
+The primary access key to the storage account created for the function app.